Amber ListRecovering

 Since tracking began

-That's 4.1 percentage points deeper than the day it joined.
+It has clawed back 4.6 percentage points off that level.
 It bottomed 76.3% below that high along the way.

 Decline from the 52-week high as it stood on 2026-03-02 (fixed anchor) → today.
 Split-adjusted, Alpaca.
 Observed history, not a forecast.